 #9 Safety Items

 In addition to your first aid kit, you may also want to consider packing some basic safety items, such as a:

 - Headlamp – If your hike is taking place before dawn or after dusk, you may want to bring a headlamp.
 This tool can help you navigate the trail when it’s dark out.
 Even if your phone has a flashlight, a headlamp is a more reliable option that won’t drain your phone battery.

 Portable phone charger – Speaking of phone batteries, it’s important to have a way to charge yours in an emergency.
 For example, you may complete your hike, only to find that your car won’t start.
 Or maybe you get injured on the trail and need to call someone for help.

 In situations like these, a charged phone can be a lifesaver.
 A portable phone charger can give you the extra juice you need to revive your phone’s battery on the fly.

-- Whistle – A whistle can keep wild animals away and help you capture nearby hikers' attention if you need their assistance in an emergency.
+Whistle – A whistle can keep wild animals away and help you capture nearby hikers' attention if you need their assistance in an emergency.
 It's also a good idea to keep a pocket knife handy for added safety.